RunApe/RunApe/README.md

 ### Simple to use

-Step 1: Go to any web page you want to monitor
+Step 1: Go to any web page you want to monitor<br>

-Step 2: Open the Hunter app via bookmarklet
+Step 2: Open the Hunter app via bookmarklet<br>

-Step 3: Select the parts of the page that should be monitored
+Step 3: Select the parts of the page that should be monitored<br>

-Step 4: Save the new monitor and get a detailed email when the page changes
+Step 4: Save the new monitor and get a detailed email when the page changes<br>

 ### Many use cases